engage

 If your business is struggling to stay afloat in the crowded waters of the competitive marketplace, it may be time to rethink your lead generation strategy.
 Particularly if your business has a long sales cycle that utilizes funnels.

 Bear in mind that PPC is a deep well.
-Learning how to manage an effective PPC campaign takes time, and quite often, professional help.
+Learning how to manage an effective PPC campaign takes time and, quite often, professional help.

 It’s easy to be wary of online advertising because, on the surface, it sounds expensive.
 But remember, no marketing channel is free.
 Content creation, social media campaigns, and SEO all cost money.